kenrickraymond/Longevity-Instrument-Pricing/README.md

 This repository contains the resources relevant to my thesis.
-It builds upon the [StMoMo package](https://github.com/amvillegas/StMoMo), using a simulation-based approach to price derivatives indexed on the number of survivors from a reference population.
+We adopt a simulation-based approach to price contracts indexed on the number of survivors from a reference population.
 Specifically, it prices:
 * Survival forwards
 * Survivor swaps